 Empirical investigations of the relation between the exchange rate, its volatility and investment in developing countries use, in general, OLS, Two-Stage Least Squares, Fixed effects, GMM and system GMM.
 Oshikoya (1994) results illustrate that exchange appreciation had a positive impact on private investment for four African middle-income countries (Cameroon, Mauritius, Morocco and Tunisia).
 For the effects of real effective exchange rate (REER) volatility, a significant negative impact of exchange rate volatility on investment is reported by the major part of the studies (Bleaney & Greenaway, 2001 & Serven, 2002).
-The impact of exchange rate instability on investment is nonlinear.
-The effect is large when, firstly, volatility is high and secondly, when there is large trade openness combined with low financial development.
+The impact of exchange rate instability on investment is large trade openness combined with low financial development.
 Contrary, in an environment with low openness and high financial development, exchange rate volatility tends to act positively on investment (Serven, 2002).
 Furthermore, Guillaumont, Jeanney and Brun (1999) found that "primary" instabilities (climatic, terms of trade and political instabilities)